-He holds a Ph.D. in Social Policy and Social Welfare from the University of Chicago, Certificate in Education Sciences from the University of Chicago, M.A. in Social Sciences from the University of Chicago, and B.S. in Management (concentration: Entrepreneurship) and Business Process Management from the University of Illinois at Urbana-Champaign.
+Darnell holds a Ph.D. in Social Policy and Social Welfare, Certificate in Education Sciences, and M.A. in Social Sciences from the University of Chicago; he holds a B.S. in Management (concentration: Entrepreneurship) and Business Process Management from the University of Illinois at Urbana-Champaign.

 Chad Lyles is currently pursuing advanced certifications in the field of information technology.
 As an operative in one of his fields of interest, he is a technology analyst lead at School Sisters Notre Dame and information technology technician at the Saint Louis Zoo.
 He also works as a staffed mathematics tutor at Harris Stowe State University.
 He holds the ambition to gain public office, ideally in an educational capacity.